andreipfeiffer/css-in-js/README.md

 - **DX**: Developer eXperience which includes:
    - syntax highlighting
    - code-completion for CSS properties and values
+- **String**: support for defining styles as strings, using ES Tagged Templates and writing property names in kebab-case, like in CSS
+- **Object**: support for defining styles as objects, by writing property names in camelCase
 - **TS**: TypeScript support for library API, either built-in, or via `@types` package
 - **Lib**: size in KB of the library that is shipped in a production build
 - **Bundle**: increase in KB (as an average), for an entire single page built for production